Gabor Szabo – Dreams

 - Album Description

 - Additional information

-NEW EDITION in black and clear vinyl out on 15th october 2021
+NEW EDITION in black and clear vinyl out NOW

 The long-awaited reissue of rare Eastern and psychedelic Jazz LP by the famous Hungarian guitarist, originally released in 1968.
 The first time, extended Edition with 2 bonus tracks: radio version of Fire Dance / Ferris Wheel from single 7” 1969.

 Deluxe 8-sided Digipak CD and Gatefold Vinyl come with long, exclusively written inner notes by the famous researcher and biographer Douglas Payne.

 Remastered by Martin Bowes at Cage Studios (UK).